franckvalot/opencell-website-test/content/_index.md

         quickly developed and integrated into the core open source model.
 The support team was very proactive and quickly helped us to resolve all technical issues encountered during the implementation phase.
-  title: In the words of our customers and partners
+  title: Hear it from our customers and partners.
 separator7:
-  description: Featured videos
+  description: Additional resources
   number: '06'
 learnmore:
-  subtitle: FEATURED VIDEOS
+  subtitle: Featured videos
   title: Learn more.
   videoids:
     - videoid: RUML7IH2JnM